 If you only want to rent out your property for a short period rather than as a long-term investment, your lender may agree to give you a ‘consent to let’ on your existing residential mortgage.
 As this is only a short-term arrangement, though, you may find it difficult to get approved for a second residential mortgage on your new home.

 If you’re unable to sell your current home and are in no rush to move, consider staying where you are to rectify the issue.
 Should the reason be that your property has decreased in value, wait until the market turns and the value goes back up before putting your property up for sale.
 If the property needs work to make it more attractive to buyers, consider remortgaging.
 Then you can use some of your equity to carry out the improvements.

 Rather than buying a new home to move into while keeping your existing property, consider moving into rented accommodation instead.
 That way, you only have to contend with switching your current residential mortgage to a buy-to-let one so that you can rent out your property as an investment.

 Seek help from your mortgage broker

 Let-to-buy mortgages belong to a niche market and many lenders will only deal with brokers.
 As well as being able to find the best buy-to-let and residential mortgage deals to suit your circumstances, your broker can help you throughout the let-to-buy process.
-With two mortgages to deal with simultaneously, it can be complicated but your broker will be able to handle everything from start to finish so that your let-to-buy arrangement is a smooth and stress-free experience.
+With two mortgages to deal with simultaneously, it can be complicated.
+However, your broker will be able to handle everything from start to finish.
+This ensures that your let-to-buy arrangement is a smooth and stress-free experience.